 What tips would you give to other parents to help them survive over Christmas?

-As challenging as the festive period is, there but are still small adjustments that we can make in order to make life more manageable for ourselves, at least for a fraction of the time.
+As challenging as the festive period may be, there can be small adjustments that we can make in order to make life more manageable for our families (at least for a fraction of the time).
 To reduce conflict and make the time as harmonious as possible is a good enough goal as any to start with.

 After all, our families are still with their specific needs; they can’t simply just disappear for one day of the year because it happens to be Christmas and as a society we have ‘joyous’ expectations placed upon us.

 So I’ve created a universal Christmas Survival Guide using quick tips that I have been given and have found useful.
-These anonymous pearls of wisdom have come from a range of parenting trials and errors, and have been compiled by numerous voices:
+These anonymous pearls of wisdom have come from a range of parenting trials and errors and have been compiled by numerous voices (for a detailed response this Facebook post will be useful).
+Here is an overarching summary for parents:

 🌟Stagger activities – food, presents, social events and visitors are all demands so we should try to keep things as level and balanced as possible🌟

-🌟Decorations can be overloading and often they can be up for a long time, adding to the waiting time for a restless child.
-They can also be difficult for sensory reasons, some families opt to not decorate at all.
-Either way, do what words best for your individual family dynamics🌟
+🌟Decorations can be overloading and often they can be up for a long time adding to the waiting time for a restless child.
+They can also be difficult for sensory reasons so some families opt to not decorate at all.
+Either way, do what words best for your individual family🌟

-🌟Use the option of giving presents early if required to reduce anxiety.
+🌟Avoid the climax – you could use the option of giving presents early to reduce anxiety.
 It really is important to remember that the demand of waiting, coupled with the excitement of the Christmas hype, plus the intolerance to uncertainty of the surprises that lay ahead, may all send the child into shutdown.
-We have to question whether it is essential that the child waits till Christmas to open a gift if it is causing too much upset?🌟
+We have to question whether it is essential that the child waits till Christmas to open a gift if it is causing too much upset?
+A tip like creating an advent calendar so each day it gives an item of interest or a fidget/toy could help to break down the waiting period too🌟

 🌟Have your own visual plan but be open to change – adjust your expectations to the tolerance of your child and how they are coping🌟